-When I speak with my c-suite and senior level executive clients for the first time, we discuss the job search issues concerning and impacting them right now . . .
+When I speak with my c-suite and senior level executive clients for the first time, we discuss the job search issues concerning and impacting them right now, like personal branding.

-So, I’ve gone back to my notes over the past year or so, and compiled a good amount of information to pass on to you.
+So, I’ve gone back to my notes over the past few years, and compiled a good amount of information to pass on to you.

 1. I have a diverse background with widely varying expertise and success in many disciplines.
 How do I develop my personal brand around that?

 Branding starts with targeting and researching specific employers, so you’ll know what specific value you offer and what makes you a good fit for those employers.
 You need to know who you’re writing your personal brand content for.

 How else can you whittle down and focus what to include, and what NOT to include?